dogwalksme/UCI-HAR-Dataset/README.md

 [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 and a full description of the data set can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+## How to generate the tidy datasets

+Ensure that the Samsung data is located in the `data/` folder under `data/UCI HAR Dataset`.

 To generate the tidy data sets run:

 ```